Information about when people with disability can access the NDIS in NSW.

-From 1 July 2017, the NDIS will be in place across the rest of NSW, and people living in Northern New South Wales, Mid North Coast, Sydney, South Eastern Sydney, Illawarra Shoalhaven, Murrumbidgee, Western New South Wales and Far West NSW will be able to access the NDIS.
+The NDIS is rolling out across the rest of NSW now, with people living in Northern New South Wales, Mid North Coast, Sydney, South Eastern Sydney, Illawarra Shoalhaven, Murrumbidgee, Western New South Wales and Far West NSW able to access the NDIS too.

 How does this affect people currently receiving supports?

 The majority of people currently receiving specialist disability supports will be able to access the NDIS in the first six months of each of the two year rollout periods, using a simplified access process.
 This includes people who might be living in supported accommodation, accessing a community access service such as a day program or case management service.

 People who access specialist disability supports from time-to-time, or for a short amount of time each week, will be able to access the NDIS throughout each of the two year rollout periods.
 People receiving respite services will go through a simplified access process.
 People receiving community care services will be supported to apply for access to the NDIS.

 How does this affect people who do not currently receive supports from the New South Wales Government?

 Supporting people who are in immediate need of assistance, and do not currently have support, is important during the rollout.
 There is some capacity during the rollout for people who have not previously received supports to access the scheme when it starts in their local area.